Teaching

 Carleton College

-I currently hold a two-year appointment as a Research Associate with the Computer Science Department at Carleton College in Northfield, MA.
+I held a two-year appointment as a Research Associate with the Computer Science Department at Carleton College in Northfield, MA. from 2018-2020.

 Bates College